Saumya-Bhatt/Head-First-Analysis-And-Design/README.md

-# 2.1 Doug's Dog Doors
+# 2.4.1 Doug's Dog Doors

 ## Introduction

 Doug makes remote controlled dog doors.
 Using the remote, the customer can open/close the dog doors.

-## Problem with the previous solution

-The door when opened with the bark recognizer will continue to remain open and not close.

-## Possible solutions
+## New usecase to be added

+1. We want the door to recognize the bark of only the dog which are registered with us.
-1. Repeat the code that we used for the remote (add timer) to the bark recognizer.
+2. So in the main usecase, where we use the `BarkRecognizer` we would also need to store the bark of that dog.
-2. But we want to prevent code duplication.
-Closing of door should be a property of the door and not of anything else.
+3. This would involve a new usecase as the end goal of this one would be to store the bark.

+## New Usecase would:

+1. Store the bark into the `DogDoor`.
+2. Use it as a comparison when the dog barks.

+## Current Implementation:

+Store the bark as a string